SujalXplores/portfolio-v2/CONTRIBUTING.md

 * You can try running `npm run lint` for style unification

 ## License
-By contributing, you agree that your contributions will be licensed under its [Your License] License.
+By contributing, you agree that your contributions will be licensed under its [MIT License](LICENSE).

 ## References
 This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/master/CONTRIBUTING.md)